alexmohr/worf/README.md

 ## 📚 Library Usage

-🔧 **Developer-Friendly**: Worf's launcher and UI components are available as a separate crate for building custom launchers.
+🔧 **Developer-Friendly**: Worfs launcher and UI components are available as a separate crate for building custom launchers.

 > ⚠️ **Note**: The library API is currently in development and not yet available on crates.io.